rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Bipolar-valued epistemic logic
 ..............................

-In bipolar-valued epistemic logic we assemble conjointly some evidence for a statement to be true and other evidence for the same statement to be false.
+In bipolar-valued epistemic logic we balance or **superpose** like in quantum theory, some epistemic evidences for a propositional statement to be true against other evidences for the same statement to be false.
 First example is given by the statement *P*: '*this candidate should win the election*'.
 There are some voters who support its truthfulness and some voters who support, on the contrary its falseness.
 Yet, there may also be some voters who don't give any opinion, they abstain from voting.
 What logical status should be given to the statement *P* ?

 Following *Condorcet* [CON-1785p]_ we are going to balance the votes in favour against the votes in disfavour.
 As a result we obtain a bipolar-valued credibility which qualifies statement *P* as **utterly true** when all voters support its truth, **more or less true** when more voters support its truthfulness than its falseness, **more or less false** when more voters support its falseness than its truthfulness and **utterly false** when all the voters support its falseness.
 There may however appear a special case when the same number of voters support its truthfulness respectively its falseness, or all voters abstain from voting.
 In these cases, statement *P* becomes neither *true* nor *false*, but **indeterminate**.
 It is a *zero knowledge* situation.